 2. Without examining the conditions laid down in paragraph 4 or 6, the contract may be modified without the conduct of a new procurement procedure, if the increase in the counter value occurring as a result of the modification or, where several successive modifications are made the net cumulative value of the successive modifications, does not reach any of the following values:

-10% of the initial contract value in the case of public service, public supply and works concession or service concession and 15% of the initial contract value in the case of public works; moreover, the modification does not alter the overall nature of the contract and it is in line with the nature of the initial contract.
-(This amendment entered into force 1 January 2017.)
+b) 10% of the initial contract value in the case of public service, public supply and works concession or service concession and 15% of the initial contract value in the case of public works; moreover, the modification does not alter the overall nature of the contract and it is in line with the nature of the initial contract.

 4. In addition to the situations provided for in paragraph 2, without examining the conditions laid down in paragraph 6, the contract may be modified or may be subject to a change without the conduct of a new procurement procedure in any of the following situations: